freenas/freenas-docs/userguide/storage.rst

 Encryption
 ^^^^^^^^^^

+.. note:: The encryption facility used by %brand% is designed to protect against physical theft of the disks.
+It is not designed to protect against unauthorized software access.
+Ensure that only authorized users have access to the administrative GUI and that proper permissions are set on shares if sensitive data is stored on the system.

 %brand% supports
 `GELI <http://www.freebsd.org/cgi/man.cgi?query=geli>`_
 full disk encryption for ZFS volumes.
 It is important to understand the details when considering whether encryption is right for your
 %brand% system:

-* This is not the encryption method used by Oracle's version of ZFS.
+* %brand% encryption is different from the encryption used in Oracle's proprietary, non-open source version of ZFS.

-  That version is not open source and is the property of Oracle.
+* In %brand%, entire disks are encrypted, not individual filesystems.

-* This is full-disk encryption and not per-filesystem encryption.
-The underlying drives are first encrypted, then the pool is created on top of the encrypted devices.
-Data is encrypted as it is written, and decrypted as it is read.
+  Encrypted devices are created from the underlying drives, then the volume (pool) is created on top of the encrypted devices.
+Data is encrypted as it is written and decrypted as it is read.

-* Data in memory, including ARC, is not encrypted.
-ZFS data on disk, including ZIL and SLOG, are encrypted if the underlying disks are encrypted.
-Swap data on disk is always encrypted.

-  .. warning:: Data stored in Cache (L2ARC) drives is not encrypted.
-     Do not use Cache (L2ARC) with encrypted volumes.

-* This type of encryption is primarily targeted at users who store sensitive data and want to retain the ability to remove disks from the pool without having to first wipe the disk contents.
+* This type of encryption is primarily useful for users storing sensitive data but wanting the ability to remove disks from the pool without having to first wipe the disk contents.

-* This design is only suitable for safe disposal of disks independent of the encryption key.
+* The %brand% encryption design is only suitable for safe disposal of disks independent of the encryption key.
 As long as the key and the disks are intact, the system is vulnerable to being decrypted.
 The key should be protected by a strong passphrase and any backups of the key should be securely stored.

-* On the other hand, if the key is lost, the data on the disks is inaccessible.
+* If the encryption key is lost, the data on the disks is inaccessible.
 Always back up the key!

 * Encryption keys are per ZFS volume (pool).
 Each pool has a separate